-Inari is quite bad for light pollution itself and I wouldn’t recommend standing in the town to watch auroras, but within a few kilometres from the town it offers great night skies.
+Ivalo is quite bad for light pollution itself and I wouldn’t recommend standing in the town to watch auroras, but within a few kilometres from the town it offers great night skies.
 There is also quite a lot of undulating geography nearby, you can get reasonably elevated by heading to Saariselka, a mere 30 mins away, or head north to the treeless Arctic Tundra, about an hour away.
 Different geology can have positive effects on the weather, so it is nice to have this choice.
 Another thing that makes Ivalo good in our opinion, is that it is logistically very good, with many roads in and out, depending on the weather you can head north, east, west or south.
 Not many places in Lapland have this benefit, it is often one road in, one road out which can be a limitation for an aurora chaser.
-The bonus of Inari is that it barely suffers any detrimental affects from the sea as the towns further north do, so it offers clear nights when the towns above are plagued with clouds.
-We also headed south towards Inari on many occasions last winter due to this fact. #Update, last winter we actually set up our own aurora chasing tours in Ivalo, we really do rate it that good.
+The bonus of Ivalo is that it barely suffers any detrimental affects from the sea as the towns further north do, so it offers clear nights when the towns can be plagued with clouds.
+We also headed south towards Ivalo on many occasions last winter due to this fact. #Update, last winter we actually set up our own aurora chasing tours in Ivalo, we really do rate it that good.

 Are there any bad places?